abstractec/Songbook/README.md

 First thing is to complete how a song is entered and make it display correctly for the user in a live, gigging situation.
 Then there will be a refactor to remove any of the 'work in progress' items that are no longer used.
 Then there will be the idea of instruments.
+Scrolling of songs will be a thing
+Sharing of songs and chords is in progress.

 ### Instruments